hichchidev/hichchi/libs/nest-crud/README.md

 When both page and limit query parameters are present, the decorator:

-1. Extracts and converts them to numbers
+1. Extracts and converts them to numbers, using defaultOptions as fallback if query params are missing
 2. Applies defaults if values are invalid (page defaults to 1, limit defaults to DEFAULT_ITEMS_PER_PAGE)
 3. Calculates the skip value as (page - 1) \* take
 4. Removes the page and limit parameters from the query object to prevent conflicts